gcsescience.com 16 gcsescience.com

 1. Half-life is the time taken for half of the radioactive nuclei to decay.

-Remember one of the above definitions, you will need it for the exam.
+of the above definitions, it may be useful in the exams.

-A radioactive material will have some nuclei which are stable
+A radioactive material will have some nuclei that are stable

 Radioactive Decay